Basics of GSTR 1

 - GSTR 1 is part of GST registration and GST return filing and you do not have to pay any taxes until the filing of GSTR-3B

 - Upload invoices at various intervals during the month to avoid bulk uploads

 - Companies like LLPs (Limited Liability Partnerships) and FLLPs (Foreign Limited Liability Partnerships) are obligated to provide a digital signature certificate (DSC)

 - Suppliers such as proprietors, partnership concerns, HUFs, and others can E-sign the GSTR 1

-- In case the point of supply has changed and is now in a different state, the SGST charged will be as per the new state
+- If the point of supply has changed and is now in a different state, the SGST charged will be as per the new state

-- One a recipient has accepted the details in the GSTR 1 you cannot make any changes to the tax invoice.
-However, you can issue a credit note or a supplementary invoice to make room for the changes.
+- Once a recipient has accepted the details in the GSTR 1, you cannot make any changes to the tax invoice.
+However, you can issue a credit note or a supplementary invoice to make room for the changes

 - File GSTR 1 easily by using third-party software